subramario/Interprocess-Communication-Driver/README.md

 **Edge:** a bidirectional line which connects an unordered pair of vertices together.

+**Shortest Path:** the shortest possible path which can be traversed to reach one node from another.

 ## Project Setup
 To initialize the build sequence:
 ```